Skip to main content

 Extenuating circumstances should normally be included in the UCAS reference.
 Where that is not possible, Cambridge asks for professional evidence to be sent to the relevant College by the stated October deadline for applicants applying by the 15 October UCAS deadline.

-There are no specified required subjects for Geography in the verified registry.
+There are no specified required subjects for Geography in Cambridge's official course page.
 Applicants whose school did not offer Geography should use their personal statement and interview preparation to show geographical thinking through related subjects, reading, local observation, fieldwork, data or independent projects.

 Cambridge's own subject-background data show most previous Geography entrants had studied Geography, but the course page states there are no subject preferences.
 This should be framed as admissions context, not a formal requirement.